By the end of this section you will be able to:

 Foreign trade in goods and services typically involves incurring the costs of production in one currency while receiving revenues from sales in another currency.
 As a result, movements in exchange rates can have a powerful effect on incentives to export and import, and thus on aggregate demand in the economy as a whole.

-For example, in 1999, when the euro first became a currency, its value measured in U.S. currency was $1.06/euro.
+For example, in 1999, when the euro first became a currency, its value measured in U.S. currency was $1.16/euro, which dropped to a low of about $0.83/euro in 2000.
 By the end of 2013, the euro had risen (and the U.S. dollar had correspondingly weakened) to $1.37/euro.
+However, by the beginning of 2021, the exchange rate was down to $1.12/euro.
 Consider the situation of a French firm that each year incurs €10 million in costs, and sells its products in the United States for $10 million.
-In 1999, when this firm converted $10 million back to euros at the exchange rate of $1.06/euro (that is, $10 million × [€1/$1.06]), it received €9.4 million, and suffered a loss.
+At a time in 1999, when this firm converted $10 million back to euros at the exchange rate of $1.06/euro (that is, $10 million × [€1/$1.06]), it received €9.4 million, and suffered a loss.
 In 2013, when this same firm converted $10 million back to euros at the exchange rate of $1.37/euro (that is, $10 million × [€1 euro/$1.37]), it received approximately €7.3 million and an even larger loss.
+In the beginning of 2021, with the exchange rate back at $1.12/euro the firm would suffer a loss once again.
 This example shows how a stronger euro discourages exports by the French firm, because it makes the costs of production in the domestic currency higher relative to the sales revenues earned in another country.
 From the point of view of the U.S. economy, the example also shows how a weaker U.S. dollar encourages exports.

 Since an increase in exports results in more dollars flowing into the economy, and an increase in imports means more dollars are flowing out, it is easy to conclude that exports are “good” for the economy and imports are “bad,” but this overlooks the role of exchange rates.
 If an American consumer buys a Japanese car for $20,000 instead of an American car for $30,000, it may be tempting to argue that the American economy has lost out.
 However, the Japanese company will have to convert those dollars to yen to pay its workers and operate its factories.
 Whoever buys those dollars will have to use them to purchase American goods and services, so the money comes right back into the American economy.
 At the same time, the consumer saves money by buying a less expensive import, and can use the extra money for other purposes.